dulvoker/data_scrapping_assignment/README.md

-This is a small Python service that interacts with a PostgreSQL database.
-The service is containerized using Docker, and Docker Compose is used to manage multi-container applications.
+This is a small Python service that interacts with a PostgreSQL and Redis all containerized on Docker.

 ## Prerequisites